 Once the concept is finished and approved, any ‘cast’ jewellery creations generally start in wax and are later cast in precious metal.

 The journey of the piece varies according to the complexity and type of design in question, and with the expertise and resources of the maker.
 Traditionally, and still often today, the artisan will carve the piece in wax with a variety of hand tools.
 Jewellery has been made in this way for millennia (since 4000 BC).
 The ancient Japanese art of Mitsuro Mikime combines beeswax and pine resin to create a substance which can be pulled like taffy.
 My Flow Series is created in this way.

 Another method of working with wax is to liquefy the wax, and almost ‘paint’ with the wax.

-Alternatively, imprints can be made, such as that of a leaf, and the texture will be replicated exactly in the finished piece (photo of mapleWrap wax)
+Alternatively, imprints can be made, such as that of a leaf, and the texture will be replicated exactly in the finished piece (photo of mapleWrap wax).

 A more modern method, appropriate for pieces with more graphic content or lettering, is 3D modelling and printing.
 This sounds very much easier than it actually is – great computer skills are required in order to create a piece in 3D software.
 The 3D design file created is then milled on a CNC machine, or ‘printed’ by means of a 3D printer.